 How to Fix Authorization Dialog not appearing in QuickBooks Desktop

-The problem:
+The problem

-The integration was working fine on different environments of staging, production & client servers for more than 6 months.
-But suddenly one of their end clients reported a bug as whenever the console application runs QuickBooks was not able to display a popup for authorization & authorization to access the QuickBooks company file as below the reference image.
-But it did not appear on the end client’s Windows-based server & it generated issues for us.
+But suddenly, one of their end clients reported a bug: whenever the console application runs, QuickBooks cannot display a popup for authorization to access the QuickBooks company file, as shown below in the reference image.

 What is QuickBooks Desktop?

 QuickBooks is an accounting software that works on all your day-to-day financial actions attached to your own business.
-It has a variety of versions as per your needs & QuickBooks Desktop is one of them which is mostly suitable to enterprise businesses.

-Purpose of connecting QuickBooks Desktop:
+Purpose of connecting QuickBooks Desktop

 I wanted some data to be automatically synchronized with Cloud-based enterprise procurement software.

-Step 1:
+Step 1

 Purpose-of-connecting-QuickBooks-Desktop